rundeck/docs/docs/api/rundeck-api.md

 * `runnerId` : ID of the runner to be modified.
 * `name` : Desired name for the runner.
 * `description` : Desired description for the runner.
-* `assignedProjects` : Recibe a map with the desired projects
+* `assignedProjects` : Recibe a map with the desired projects.

 Example body: